Minimally Invasive TLIF (Transforaminal Lumbar Interbody Fusion)

 Today there is a minimally invasive TLIF technique that is proving to be an effective alternative to "open" fusion surgery.
 In a minimally invasive TLIF, the surgeon inserts a small tube through the skin until it "rests" on the spine.
 Using special surgical instruments the surgeon then does the entire TLIF procedure through the tube.
 Working through the small tube, instead of a larger "open" incision, greatly reduces the amount of muscle and tissue that is cut or retracted.
 Blood loss is dramatically reduced.
 These minimally invasive benefits also lead to shorter hospital stays and quicker patient recovery times.

-A recent study of 49 minimally invasive TLIF operations has shown excellent results.
+A study of 49 minimally invasive TLIF operations has shown excellent results.
 This study included 19 men and 30 women.
 Forty-five of the patients suffered from both mechanical low back pain (related to the body's movement) and radicular pain (from pinched nerve roots) in their legs.
 The remaining patients had low back pain alone.
 Eleven of these patients had had previous surgeries at the same levels of the spine.

 After their procedures, all 45 patients with both back and leg pain reported improvement of their symptoms.
 The four patients with mechanical low back pain alone reported a decrease in their pain.
 In addition, 18 months after their surgeries, all of these patients had solid, successful fusions.
 The average hospital stay for these patients was 1.9 days.
 The patients seemed to have less post-operative pain than for an open procedure, with narcotic pain relief medications discontinued 2-4 weeks post-operatively.